Icehouse pieces: History

 Andrew Looney in 1987 penned a sci-fi short story, "The Empty City", that included a game called Icehouse, an ancient Martian game.
 Readers requested to learn how to play the game.
 Thus actual rules were invented for Icehouse by Andrew Looney, Kristin Wunderlich (then future wife of Looney) and John Cooper, then plastic pyramid pieces were made to play the game.
 The first commercially available set were solid non-stackable pyramids released in 1989 with only 100 sets made.
 The pieces were made from resin in his apartment, which upset the landlord.
 After several years, Looney shut down Icehouse Games, Inc. and soon started another gaming company, Looney Laboratories, in 1996.

 Additional games beyond Icehouse were created including Martian Chess, Zendo, and Homeworlds.
 Looney then created the IceTowers game which used stacking pyramids leading to a change in the pyramid pieces' specification for stacking.
 The four games were released as a part of Icehouse: The Martian Chess Set, which was the first Icehouse pyramid system release by Looney Labs.
 In 2001, Icehouse: The Martian Chess Set won the Origins Award for Best Abstract Board Game of 2000.
-Icehouse was recognized as a game system in the game design textbook Rules of Play by Katue Salen and Eric Zimmerman.
+Icehouse was recognized as a game system in the game design textbook Rules of Play by Katie Salen and Eric Zimmerman.

 By June 21, 2002, Icehouse pieces were being sold in tubes containing a stash, or 15 pyramids of a single color, with nine colors available.
 Labs then released the book Playing With Pyramids, which contained a dozen games by the Looneys, Cooper, Kory Heath and Jacob Davenport.

 In 2004, the Zendo boxed set won Best Abstract Board Game of 2003, In 2005 the set won the Mensa Select Game Award.
 While in 2007, Treehouse won the Origins Award for Best Board Game of 2006.

 Looney Labs relaunched the Icehouse pieces as "Looney Pyramids" with new packaging with its IceDice set in June 2011 followed by Pink Hijinks in December 2012.
 By 2013, the IcehouseGames.org website listed 400 games playable with icehouse pyramids.

 Original prototype under the name of Pyramid Throwdown in 2015, Pyramid Arcade was launched as a Kickstarter campaign on April 5, 2016.
 The new boxed pyramid set was funded in under 12 hours.
 Racking up $150 thousand total, the set shipped to supporters in fall 2016.
 Looney Labs put their Pyramid Quartet, Nomids, Ice Duo, Martian Chess and Homeworlds, together up on Kickstarter in February 2020, which was funded in three hours.